Homepage > Blog > Wi-Fi Security Settings: 10 Steps to Secure Your WiFi Router

 Nowadays, most of us use WiFi at home to connect with our loved ones all around the world.
 Some people use the internet to browse on social media, use it for online banking, or maybe just watch movies with the whole family.
 Your WiFi router is the gateway to the internet for all your devices.

-No matter if you’re streaming videos, working from home, or managing smart home devices, your Wi-Fi router plays a crucial role in your daily life.
+No matter if you’re playing online games, streaming videos, working from home, or managing smart home devices, your Wi-Fi router plays a crucial role in your daily life.
 However, an unsecured router can expose your personal information to cybercriminals.
-Here are 10 simple steps to secure your WiFi router and protect your data.

 1. Change the Default Router Login Credentials

-Most Wi-Fi routers come with default usernames and passwords like “admin” and “password.”
+Most modems and Wi-Fi routers come with default usernames and passwords like “admin” and “password.”
 These are easy for hackers to guess, and they can quickly access your network.
 To prevent this, try securing your Wi-Fi router by changing these default login credentials.

 1. Log in to your router's admin interface.
 You can usually access this by typing the router’s IP address (often 192.168.1.1 or 192.168.0.1) into your web browser.